 You’ll also want to choose a camera that has a motion detector, so it will only record when there is movement in the area.
 And finally, be sure to place the camera in a location where it can capture all of the activity around your home.

-Trail cameras can be a great way to keep an eye on your property when you’re not there.
+Trail cameras can be a great way to watch your property when you’re not there.
 If you’re interested in using one as a home security system, be sure to keep these tips in mind.

 Do you have a trail camera?
 Have you used it as a home security system?
 Let us know in the comments below!